Tyrrrz/Contextual/Readme.md

 }
 ```

-This class has two constructors, one which initializes `Value` based on the given parameter and another parameterless constructor that sets it to `"default"`.
+This class has two constructors: one which initializes `Value` based on the given parameter, and another parameterless constructor that sets it to `"default"`.
-The latter is a requirement because, by design, at least one instance of the context must be accessible at all times, and, if it hasn't been explicitly provided, the library will use the parameterless constructor to create a default fallback instance.
+The first constructor will be used when we need to create an instance of the context normally, while the second (parameterless) one is required so that the library can create a fallback instance in case we don't provide one explicitly.

-Note that although you can technically define a context class that does not have a parameterless constructor, you won't actually be able to use it as `Context.Use<T>(...)` has a generic constraint that enforces the presence of the constructor in the definition.
+> Note that although forgetting to include the parameterless constructor will not raise a compilation error on the class definition itself, it will raise one when calling `Context.Use<T>(...)` thanks to a generic constraint that requires it.

 Then, in a method that is meant to depend on this context, call `Context.Use<MyContext>()` to resolve the nearest instance on the stack: